kenomo/WarpConvNet/README.md

 # WarpConvNet

-DISCLAIMER: THIS REPOSITORY IS NVIDIA INTERNAL/CONFIDENTIAL.
-DO NOT SHARE EXTERNALLY.
-IF YOU PLAN TO USE THIS CODEBASE FOR YOUR RESEARCH, PLEASE CONTACT CHRIS CHOY cchoy@nvidia.com

 ## Overview

 WarpConvNet is a high-performance library for 3D deep learning, built on NVIDIA's Warp framework.
 It provides efficient implementations of: